Magazine

 Did you love the outcomes of your efforts?

-"I was never fully satisfied," Miriam surprises.
-"Now in retrospect, I see the imperfect, hand-stitched works were uniquely beautiful despite being less precise than today's digital creations."
+“I was never fully satisfied,” Miriam admits.
+“Only in retrospect do I see how the imperfect, hand-stitched pieces were uniquely beautiful, even if they lacked the precision of today’s digital creations.”

 עברית